Learning Discrete Bayesian Networks from Continuous Data: Experiments

 The global minimum of Equation~\ref{eqn:MDL} can be found using dynamic programming.
 For a given Bayesian network, the first three terms only depend on the number of discretization intervals $|X|$ and the fourth term is cumulative over the intervals.
-Hence, if $\Lambda = \anglebrackets{\gamma_1, \gamma_2, \ldots, \gamma_k}$ is a MDL optimal discretization policy with $k$ intervals, then $\Lambda' = \anglebrackets{\gamma_1, \gamma_2, \ldots, \gamma_{k-1}}$ is a MDL optimal discretization policy for the corresponding subproblem with $k-1$ intervals.
+Hence, if ${\Lambda = \anglebrackets{\gamma_1, \gamma_2, \ldots, \gamma_k}}$ is an MDL optimal discretization policy with $k$ intervals, then ${\Lambda' = \anglebrackets{\gamma_1, \gamma_2, \ldots, \gamma_{k-1}}}$ is an MDL optimal discretization policy for the corresponding subproblem with $k-1$ intervals.
 This procedure takes runtime $\bigo \paren{ n^3 + \paren{ n_c \cdot {L}^{n_s} + {L}^{n_p}} \cdot n^2 }$.
 All variables are defined in Section \ref{subsec:algo}.
-Therefore, the runtime of the proposed method in this paper is shorter than the MDL discretization method by $\bigo \paren{n^3}$, since the former has a more efficient form of dynamical programming.
-For faster methods of MDL discretization with suboptimal results, see \citet{Friedman_1996}.
+Therefore, the runtime of the proposed method in this paper is less than the MDL discretization method by $\bigo \paren{n^3}$, since the former has a more efficient form of dynamical programming.
+There also exist faster methods of MDL discretization, but they lead to suboptimal results \citep{Friedman_1996}.

 Note that the preliminary discretization and the discretization order of variables can be arbitrary for the MDL discretization method, as stated in the original work \citep{Friedman_1996}.
 In order to make a fair comparison between the Bayesian and MDL method, the preliminary discretization and the discretization order follows the same procedure as in Section \ref{sec:multi_var}.